CLUB ZONE ONE

 • Creativity - The use of imagination and the generation of new ideas.

-Easter holiday provision with enrichment activities, which included creative workshops and trips to Young V&A Museum, Canary Wharf Big Egg Hunt, Greenwich Maritime Museum, Royal Naval College, Tower of London and Tate Modern
+Easter and half-term holiday provision with enrichment activities, which included creative workshops and trips to Young V&A Museum, Canary Wharf Big Egg Hunt, Greenwich Maritime Museum, Royal Naval College, Tower of London, Guildhall Gallery, Flip-Out and Tate Modern.

 We accommodated on a first come basis to registered participants, activities consisting of physical and creative workshops, and a end of project awards ceremony on the final day to conclude the programme.